Klosmi/html-basics/JS-basic.md

 - syntactically compact alternative to a regular function expression, so the point is to make things shorter.

 - arrow function are all anonymys.
-Youu can not name it.
+You can not name it.
 But we can store it in a variable.

 -  __`const square = ( x ) => {`
   `return x * x`